cattle-ops/AWS-Fleeting-Plugin-AMI/.github/pull_request_template.md

 ## Migrations required

 Yes or No - If yes please describe the migration.
 For bigger changes please provide a migration script.
+          - If no please delete the whole paragraph.

 ## Verification